-Join us for a free breast cancer symposium.
+Join us for a free virtual breast cancer seminar on Zoom.

-Hosted by Associate Professors, Elgene Lim and Alex Swarbrick, the symposium will include an international keynote speaker, Garvan researchers and oncologists and guest speakers
+Hosted by Associate Professors Elgene Lim and Alex Swarbrick, the symposium will include an international keynote speaker, Garvan researchers, oncologists and guest speakers.

 Cost: Free of charge – registration is essential